phoenixframework/phoenix_live_view/guides/client/js-interop.md

   * `mounted` - the element has been added to the DOM and its server LiveView has finished mounting
-  * `beforeUpdate` - the element is about to be updated in the DOM.
+  * `beforeUpdate(toEl)` - the element is about to be updated in the DOM.
+    `toEl` is a detached element carrying the update that is about to be applied, while `this.el` is still the unmodified element as it currently exists in the DOM.
+    This is the per-element counterpart to the `dom` option's `onBeforeElUpdated` callback described below.
     *Note*: any call here must be synchronous as the operation cannot be deferred or cancelled.
   * `updated` - the element has been updated in the DOM by the server.